tnear/linux/nvme.md

 Read-modify-write happens when a drive *reads* an existing block into memory, *modifies* the portion to change, then *writes* the entire block back to storage.

 ## Persistent reservations
-NVME persistent reservations (PR) allow multiple hosts to coordinate shared access to an NVMe namespace.
+NVMe persistent reservations (PR) allow multiple hosts to coordinate shared access to an NVMe namespace.
 This prevents data corruption when multiple initiators access the same target storage.

 ### Reservation types
 1. Write Exclusive (WE)